fuegovic/LC-Config-Downloader/README.md

 ---

-Remember to replace placeholders (like repository URLs or container image paths) with actual values relevant to your setup.
+Remember to replace placeholders (like the config file URL) with actual values relevant to your setup.
 This README is a starting point, and you should adjust it to fit the specifics and requirements of your project more accurately.